 Students organize text-based mental health support group

-The McKinley Health Center is pictured above.
+McKinley Health Center pictured in November 2020.

 By Payal Rathore, Staff Writer